awsdocs/aws-rust-developer-guide-v1/doc_source/testing.md

 }
 ```

-The code that is sophisticated enough that a unit test is warranted, and the SDK is tightly coupled with it, which makes testing it difficult\.
+This code is sophisticated enough that a unit test is warranted, and the SDK is tightly coupled with it, which makes testing it difficult\.

 Let's look at the different approaches that we can use to unit test this code\.